GoogleCloudPlatform/anthos-samples/anthos-vmruntime/README.md

 service/api-server-svc created
 endpoints/api-server-svc created
 ```
+---
+### Access the VM workload via the `Ingress Loadbalancer`

-Now, retrieve the public IP address of the `Ingress LB` and try accessing it via
+Retrieve the public IP address of the `Ingress LB` and try accessing it via
 a browser.

 ```sh